Managed MongoDB® is currently in private beta. Click here to join the waiting list.

 Block Storage Low Latency

-Block Storage Low Latency is a storage type similar to Basic Block Storage that provides lower latency and high resiliency through 5k IOPS.
+Block Storage Low Latency is a storage type similar to Block Storage Legacy that provides lower latency and high resiliency through 5k IOPS.
 You can increase your volume size to up to 10 TB.

 Refer to the Block Storage Low Latency documentation section to learn more about this volume type.